oxidecomputer/console/README.md

 #### Run dev server

-Run `yarn start` and navigate to http://localhost:4000/ in the browser.
+Run `npm run start` and navigate to http://localhost:4000/ in the browser.
 The running app will automatically update if you change the source code.
 It will mostly not work until you run the API.

 #### Run API